electricduck/vivaldi-elementaryos-tweaks/README.md

  * Open **Settings**
  * Navigate to **Themes** tab
  * Press the **+** button to add new theme
+ * Use the preferences below for the appropriate theme.

 #### Dark theme